-4 Types of Heating Pads to Alleviate Your Pain
+Types of Heating Pads That Can Alleviate Pain

 There are different types of heating pads available in stores today.
 They come in a variety of shapes and sizes—from small, medium, and large.
 They are available as dry heating pads or moist pads.
 With the wide variety of heating pads, it is important to choose the one that best suits the user’s needs and budget.